 \begin{thm} Let $\boldsymbol{\tau}$, be a uniform random permutation in the symmetric group $\mathcal{S}_{n}$, and let ${\rm LA}_n(\tau)$ be the length of the longest alternating subsequence of $\boldsymbol{\tau}$.
 Then,

 Moreover, as $n\rightarrow\infty$,

-where $\mathcal{Z}$ is a standard normal random variable and where, as usual, $\Longrightarrow$ denotes convergence in distribution. \end{thm}
+where $\mathcal{Z}$ is a standard normal random variable and where $\Longrightarrow$ denotes convergence in distribution. \end{thm}

-This section is devoted to give a simpler probabilistic proof of the above result.
-To provide such a proof we make use of a well known correspondence which translates the problem into that of counting the maxima of a sequence of iid random variables uniformly distributed on $[0,1]$.
-In order to establish the weak limit result, a central limit theorem $m$-dependent random variables is briefly recalled.
+The present section is devoted to give a simple probabilistic proof of the above result.
+To provide such a proof we make use of a well known correspondence which transform the problem into that of counting the maxima of a sequence of iid random variables uniformly distributed on $[0,1]$.
+In order to establish the weak limit result, a central limit theorem for $m$-dependent random variables is then briefly recalled.